 The Division of Musicology and Ethnomusicology of the UK School of Music offers a superior education in musicology with its diverse faculty of scholars, its dual emphasis on traditional research and creative explorations in the field, its focus on collaborations between scholarship and performance, and its access to the extensive collections housed in the Lucille Little Fine Arts Library and the John Jacob Niles Center for American Music.
 The Coordinator of the Division of Musicology and Ethnomusicology is Ron Pen.

-Ben Arnold, Director of the School of Music and a 19th-Century scholar who centers his work in the music of Liszt.
+Ben Arnold, A 19th-Century scholar who centers his work in the music of Liszt.
 He edited the Liszt Companion (Greenwood Press, 2002), has also published widely on music and war, most notably Music and War: A Research and Information Guide (Garland, 1993).